ashbymichael/News/489ab2df-77d3-4f8b-a538-d76e68a4b1d7/content.md

 **What we're looking for:**

-- Good understanding of the development landscape
-- Bonus points for being able to code frontend or having a strong desire to learn
+- Strong experience with UX
 - Good understanding of print design
 - Empathy and good understanding of intent
 - Emphasis on function over form
 - Experience with branding and marketing
-- Experience with UI/UX
 - Desire to wear many hats and learn quickly
 - Ability to work fast and manage tradeoffs when faced with short deadlines
 - Ability to clearly communicate thought process
 - Ability to work well with developers
 - Ability and confidence to take ownership of projects
+- Bonus points for a good understanding of the development landscape
 - Passion for education

 <b>About Make School</b><br>Make School is building a university replacement for Computer Science.